What to Expect from Volkswagen’s Trinity EV [Update]

 Level 4 Autonomous

-Former Volkswagen Group CEO Dr. Herbert Diess has said that the VW Trinity would bring Level-4 autonomous technology to the mass market segments.
+Former Volkswagen Group CEO Dr. Herbert Diess had said that the VW Trinity would bring Level-4 autonomous technology to the mass market segments.
 CARIAD developed VW.OS and VW.OS v1.2 systems are integrated into PPE platform-based cars.
 The SSP cars would have VW.OS v2.0.
-The VW Trinity would also have the unified cell concept for the battery pack.

 The new EV will have Level 2+ autonomy as standard.
 At a later stage, it will be possible to upgrade, but Level 4 autonomous driving will likely be a paid subscription.